Baking and Pastry Assistant I Certificate

 Complete your Baking and Pastry Assistant I Certificate while working toward your Baking and Pastry Management AAS or Culinary Management AAS at MCC.

 Be sure to apply for MCC scholarships to help defray the cost of your education.
-We have several scholarships especially for culinary students.
+We have several scholarships for culinary students.

 How will MCC's Baking and Pastry Assistant I Certificate program prepare me for my career or connect me to opportunities?